EST-Ben/codexrepos/README.md

    set API_URL=http://<LAN-IP>:8000
    serve_app.bat
    ```
+   Pass `-DevClient` (or `--dev-client` on Windows CMD) if you're targeting an EAS development build
+   instead of Expo Go.
+The launchers now refuse to run if the placeholder `<LAN-IP>` string is left in
+   place, preventing the "Failed to parse URL" Expo error – swap in your actual LAN IP or
+   `http://localhost:8000` for local web testing.
-4. Scan the QR code with the Expo Go app, ensure `/api/machines` loads in the UI, then capture or pick
+5. Scan the QR code with the Expo Go app, ensure `/api/machines` loads in the UI, then capture or pick
    a photo to test `/api/analyze`.

 See [`LOCAL_DEV.md`](LOCAL_DEV.md) for the full Windows + Miniforge walkthrough, including curl smoke
 tests and firewall notes.

+## Production deployment

+When you are ready to ship, follow the detailed checklist in [`DEPLOYMENT.md`](DEPLOYMENT.md).
+It covers
+containerizing the FastAPI service, exporting the Expo web bundle, publishing mobile binaries with EAS,
+and wiring up the GitHub Actions workflows that automate releases from version tags.

 ## Generating machine profiles